viktorgit/angular13-storybook/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 13.2.6.

 ## Description
-Storybook displayng your components with dynamic lasy modules loading
+Storybook lib displayng your components with dynamic lasy modules loading

 ## Configuartion